bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 ### 2. Update Paths to your install of LibDaisy and DaisySP

+* Note - You shouldn't have to do this step if the project pulled down from GitHub with them already included as sub-modules.
+You can check in your /DaisySeedProjects/Software/GuitarPedal/libDaisy and daisySP folders.
+If they have files in them, you can skip this step.
+If they are empty, you can try pulling down the project from GitHub again (the desktop GUI client always should pull down submodules).
+If it still doesn't pull down and you have libDaisy and DaisySP installed somehwere else, you can follow the steps below:

 You'll need to update the paths in the **Makefile**.
 You'll also need to update the paths in the **c_cpp_properties.json** file in the **.vscode/** folder.
 You'll also need to update the paths in the **task.json** file in the **.vscode/** folder.

 ### 3. Configure your specific Target Hardware